Wakaranaiii/Wakaranaiii/README.md

 - PowerShell7
 - C (only basics)
 - HTML5 & CSS (only basics)
+- SPS
+- i will never work with java

 At work with Windows, preferably with Linux at home.